BerringDC/BDC_qc/README.md

 #### Impossible location test

-This simple test controls whether the geographic location is sensible, based on the global limits for longitude and latitude.
+This test controls whether the geographic location is reasonable, based on the global limits for longitude and latitude.
+Action: Values that fail the test should be falgged as bad data(4)

 | **Flags** | **Description** |
 | :---: | :---: |